 WRITING BRITAIN

 PROCESS

-We look widely across region to give a voice to people with a story to tell.
+We look widely across our region to give a voice to people with a story to tell.
 We seek out aspiring writers, artists, spoken word performers or filmmakers that will have a chance to work with professional film directors, poets and writing mentors.
-We deliver targeted workshops which excite, challenge, inspire and support the participants, who then are given a short time to write, shoot and present their idea for film.
+We deliver targeted workshops which excite, challenge, inspire and support the participants, who are then given a short time to write, shoot and present their idea for film.

-A panel of professional writers and filmmakers select a number of pieces from entries that have the most potential to be developed into a set of films that reflect the projects themes for that series.
+A panel of professional writers and filmmakers select a number of pieces from entries that have the most potential to be developed into a set of films that reflect the project’s themes for that series.

-Working with the screenwriters and film producers these pieces are then developed with there mentors and prepared for production.
+Working with the screenwriters and film producers these pieces are then developed with their mentors and prepared for production.
 We then assign directors and teams of filmmakers to ensure the final film is true to the writer’s vision.

 WRITING BRITAIN I

-In 2012, Studio12 and Left Eye Blind challenged a group of young people to create spoken word film that explores language and notions based on their sense of place.
+In 2012, Studio12 and Left Eye Blind challenged a group of young people to create a spoken word film that explores language and notions based on their sense of place.
 The film was delivered as a response to the national project “Writing Britain” by The British Library.

-Set in the locations close to the lyricists’ hearts, the film depicts the challenges, choices and difficulties that young people face today.
+Set in locations close to the lyricists’ hearts, the film depicts the challenges, choices and difficulties that young people face today.

+WRITING BRITAIN